 We pay each non-employee director an annual retainer of \$35,000.
 We also pay an additional annual retainer of \$7,500 to the chair of the audit committee, \$5,000 to each audit committee member and \$2,500 to each of the chairs of the other committees.
 We pay each non-employee director \$1,200 for each board and committee meeting attended in person; provided, however, audit committee members receive \$2,400 for each audit committee meeting.
 Non-employee directors receive \$600 for participation in telephonic meetings.
 Each non-employee director receives annually an option to purchase 4,000 shares of common stock, vested immediately, with an exercise price equal to fair market value at the time of grant.
 In addition, each non-employee director receives upon his or her election to the board of directors an option to purchase 10,000 shares of common stock, vesting over three years, with an exercise price equal to fair market value at the time of grant.
-Such options granted to each of our current non-employee directors became fully vested upon our initial public offering.
 We also pay certain expenses incurred by the directors.

 We may, in our discretion, grant additional stock options and other equity awards to our non-employee directors from time to time under the 2002 Equity Incentive Plan.
-The board may also decide to have automatic annual option grants under the 2002 Equity Incentive Plan.
+The board may also decide to have automatic annual option grants under the Equity Incentive Plan.
+During 2003 each of our non-employee directors was granted options to purchase 14,000 shares of our common stock at \$16.98 per share.
+In each case, 4,000 options vested immediately upon granting and the remaining 10,000 options vested upon the completion of our initial public offering of common stock in July 2003.

-Each of our non-employee directors purchased shares of common stock in our initial public offering at \$17.50 per share.
-The numbers of shares purchased were as follows: 4,000 by Ms. Romney and 2,000 by her spouse; 20,000 by Mr. Lossett, 6,000 by Mr. Fedak, 25,000 by Mr. Covitz, and 4,000 by Ms. Richardson.
+Each of our non-employee directors purchased shares of common stock in our initial public offering in July 2003 at \$17.50 per share.
+The numbers of shares purchased were as follows: 4,000 by Ms. Romney and 2,000 by her spouse; 20,000 by Mr. Lossett, 6,000 by Mr. Fedak and 4,000 by Ms. Richardson.